Alex-ley/PemToXml/README.md

 Convert a public key from PEM to XML: `python PemToXml.py -xtop -pub "path/to/public.xml"`

-Convert a public key from XML to PEM: `python PemToXml.py -ptox -priv "path/to/private.pem"`
+Convert a private key from XML to PEM: `python PemToXml.py -ptox -priv "path/to/private.pem"`

-Convert a public key from PEM to XML: `python PemToXml.py -xtop -priv "path/to/private.xml"`
+Convert a private key from PEM to XML: `python PemToXml.py -xtop -priv "path/to/private.xml"`

 ## .Net example
 ```csharp